-tion System, tenance and Evaluation 2.2.1.
+Irrigation System, Maintenance, and Evaluation 2.2.1.
 Contact a Mobile Irrigation Laboratory (MIL) or other qualified analyst approved in writing by FDACS to schedule an irrigation efficiency evaluation of your pressurized irrigation system at least every five years.
 2.2.2.
 Keep records of MIL evaluations, major maintenance and repairs, and system changes made to comply with MIL recommendations.
-Keep records of MIL evaluations, major maintenance and repairs, and system changes made to comply with MIL recommendations.
-2.2.3.
+2.2.2.
 Establish minimum efficiencies and timeframes for repair and recheck, depending on system.
 2.2.4.
 Clean and maintain filtration equipment so that it operates within the recommended pressure range.
+2.2.5.
 Inspect sprinkler nozzles or emitters annually for wear and malfunction and replace as necessary.
 2.2.6.
 Flush and treat irrigation lines regularly to prevent clogging.
 2.2.7.
-Ensure that flow meters are properly calibrated and correctly measuring water usage or use other acceptable methodologies.
+Ensure that flow meters are properly calibrated and correctly measuring water usage, or use other acceptable methodologies.